Are you paying unnecessary, hidden or high fees in processing costs?

 Work with a payments partner who has access to negotiated rates

 Because many of the larger merchant processors are focused on offering services to a wide range of clients, they can’t offer specialized, negotiated rates for smaller transactions.
 Parking transactions are inherently small.
-If you don’t work with a processor that has access to negotiated rates, you could end up paying higher fees on these micro-transactions which could affect your bottom line.
+If you don’t work with a processor that has access to negotiated rates on payment processing for parking, you could end up paying higher fees on these micro-transactions which could affect your bottom line.
 Passport can save cities anywhere from 15%-20% on processing costs each year through negotiated small ticket interchange rates with the Card Networks.

 Don’t pay high chargeback fees on small transactions